EnriqueITE/PixelGuard/README.md

 ## Packaging
 - Include icons in `icons/` (16, 32, 48, 96, 128).
-- Compile the add-on locally with the helper script:
+- Run the helper script to create an `.xpi`:
   - `powershell -ExecutionPolicy Bypass -File scripts/package.ps1`
   - Output: `dist/PixelGuard-<version>.xpi`
   - The script reads the version from `manifest.json` and zips the staged files.